BromTeque/linux_cheat_sheet/README.md

-# linux_cheat_sheet
-BromTeques's Linux Cheat Sheet
+# BromTeques's Linux Cheat Sheet

-NOW WRITTEN IN OBISIDIAN.MD FORMAT.
-IT'S HIGLY RECOMMENDED THAT YOU CLONE THE REPOSITORY AND OPEN IT IN A OBISIDIAN.MD COMPATIBLE READER.

-E.g. The obsidian.md client found here: obsidian.md
+BromTeque's Linux Cheat Sheet is a personal collection of tips and tricks written in the obisidian.md knowledge base format.
+It's highly recommended to clone and view the repository in a compatible obisidian.md reader.
+E.g. the official www.obisidian.md client.

+Improvements welcome.
+Please create an issue or pull request if you spot a mistake or feel something could be written better.

+## Assumptions

-Written with mainly Ubuntu 18.04-21.10 in mind.
+This cheat sheet is written mainly with Ubuntu Desktop 20.04 in mind.

-Cheat sheet assumes "nano" as preferred text editor.
+"nano" is the preferred text editor.

-"su" not assumed
+"su" is not assumed.

-## Updating
-...

-## Add Directory to Global Path
+## Where to begin
-Add ``/path/to/directory`` to the ``PATH=""`` variable in ``etc/environment`` with a ``:`` separator.
-Example: ``PATH="/usr/local/sbin:[...]:/path/to/directory"``
+Use the Index to navigate the knowledge base